 - Enlist help: If you lack the time and resources to respond to all reviews, it may make sense to enlist the help of a managed service provider.
-Companies such as Reputation.com can respond to reviews on your behalf, taking the worry and burden off your hands.
+Companies such as Reputation can respond to reviews on your behalf, thanks to our Review Booster solution, can take the worry and burden off your hands.

 - Take feedback to heart: Instead of dwelling on the negative, focus on creating more positive customer experiences and continue your outreach to all customers — the silent majority that might not have thought to review you — perpetuating a cycle of positive reviews to share.

-For more information on how Reputation.com can help you respond to online reviews, watch this video.
+For more information on how Reputation can help you respond to negative reviews, watch this video.

 Keep Reading: How to Respond to a Bad Review on Facebook